taylorjohnson141/taylorjohnson141/README.md

 I enjoy being creative, learning new things and working hard.

-## Currently

-Looking for work!

-I am working on my Portfolio site

-### What am I looking for?

-I am looking for a position where I can continually learn, grow and collaborate with others.

 ### My Strengths

 I am a strong communicator who listens.

-I am able to learn and implement quickly.
+I am able to learn and implement new technologies and ideas quickly.

 I enjoy collaborating with others.